Common Sewing Mistakes And How To Fix Them

 Sewing is a rewarding skill, but common sewing mistakes can create havoc for the sewer. and troubles with sewing machines can turn a fun project into a frustrating hassle.
 Knowing what these issues are and how to address them can save a lot of time.

-Another frequent issue is thread jams, typically this happens because you have threaded the machine wrong.
-Try referring to your manual for correct threading on your machine.
-If you don’t have a manual you can google your machine using make and model #.
+Another frequent issue is thread jams, typically this happens because you have threaded the top thread wrong which will cause the tension to be off thus causing the machine to jam.
+Try rethreading and if you’re not sure how to thread the machine try referring to your manual for the correct threading on your machine.
+If you don’t have a manual you can usually google to find a manual for your machine using the make and model number.

-Bobbin troubles can mess up your whole flow, causing uneven bobbin winder tension or even thread bunching underneath.
-Making sure your bobbin is wound and correctly placed into the machine that can prevent most of these issues.
-Regularly checking the bobbin area for loose threads or lint is also wise.
+Bobbin troubles can mess up your whole flow, having your bobbin wind unevenly can cause thread bunching.
+Making sure your bobbin is wound and correctly placed into the machine can prevent most of these issues.
+Regularly checking the bobbin area (inside where the bobbin sits) for loose threads or dust is also wise.
 Nine out of ten times when you start out stitching and the stitches mess up-check the bobbin first and see if it’s in the machine wrong (usually backwards).
+Do this first it might solve things fast.

 Fixing Bad Sewing: Techniques and Tips